emilioforrer/haml_coffee_assets/README.md

 ### Template namespace

 By default all Haml Coffee templates are registered under the `JST` namespace.

-**Example:**

 A template `app/assets/templates/header.hamlc` with the given content:

 ```haml
 %header